-While the Company is affiliated with group of mining companies, the current slowdown of the mining sector and the stringent evaluations being conducted by the Department of Environment and Natural Resources (DENR) for new mining applications has led the Company to shelve the entry into the mining sector for the time being.
+Since the Company is affiliated with group of mining companies, projects in the mining sector are being re-evaluated at the moment.
+Despite the stringent evaluations being conducted by the Department of Environment and Natural Resources (DENR) for new mining applications, the government has also indicated that a revival of the industry is forthcoming, especially as a means to address the economic slowdown caused by the pandemic.